wildelaw/resellers-inventory-mgmt/docs/BUILD_EVALUATION.md

 Notes:
 - All five target Next.js 16.2.x and React 19.2.4. `node_modules` installed cleanly under Node 24.15 / npm 11.12 with no peer-dep conflicts.
 - **Only `build-claude-glm-5.2` ships the 9 required integration tests.** The other four have zero.
 This was the single biggest shared gap in the prior cohort; claude-5.2 closes it.
-- **Only `build-claude-glm-5.2` passes `npm run lint` with exit 0.** claude-5.1 and opencode-1.17.4 have working ESLint but emit errors; opencode-5.2 and pi use the removed `next lint` command and ship no `eslint.config.mjs`, so their lint pipelines are non-functional.
+- **Only `build-claude-glm-5.2` passes `npm run lint` with exit 0.** claude-5.1 and opencode-1.17.4 have working ESLint but emit errors; opencode-5.2 and pi use the removed `next lint` command.
-- `build-opencode-1.17.4-glm-5.1` pins **zod v3** while the others pin v4 — a future-compatibility risk since v4 changed several APIs.
+- `build-opencode-1.17.4-glm-5.1` pins **zod v3** while the others pin v4 — a meaningful variance since v4 changed several APIs (`safeParse` issue shape, error customization).
+It still typechecks and passes tests, but mixing v3 into a v4-oriented spec is a future-compatibility risk.
 - `build-opencode-glm-5.2` and `build-pi-glm-5.1` both define `"lint": "next lint"`, which is **removed in Next.js 16**.
 Running `npm run lint` fails immediately with `Invalid project directory provided, no such directory: …/lint`.
+Neither branch ships `eslint.config.mjs`.
+Their lint pipeline is non-functional.

 ---